I participated in GCP's Big Data and Machine Learning training "CPB100"

 Oh, GCP is often compared to AWS, but the following part made me think, "I see!"

-AWS "puts products already available as open source (e.g., Memcached, ElasticSearch, etc.) on AWS and provides them in an easy-to-use format for users," while
+AWS provides products that are already available as open source (e.g., Memcached and Elasticsearch) on AWS in an easy-to-use format for users, while

 For example, MapReduce, developed by Google, has evolved into Dremel and has been released as GCP's "BigQuery," and MapReduce is now available as open source under the name Hadoop